-Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.
+Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation.

 Matt is a prominent voice in statewide public policy debates through frequent appearances in print, television, and talk radio across the Commonwealth.